Koushikphy/ML-FlashCards/Readme.md

 ### 🙏 Acknowledgement

 The cards are created using references and inspiration from a variety of sources, including tutorials, blogs, videos, and repositories.
 In some cases, content was directly adapted or replicated from these resources.
-A heartfelt thanks to all the creators whose work!
+A heartfelt thanks to all the creators whose work contributed to this!